CPAN-Security/security.metacpan.org/docs/glossary.md

 > (Ref: [SCVS-2020](#references-and-terms), CDXAG-2024, CPANSec-2024)

+### Presumption of Conformity

+> [!CAUTION]
+> * FIXME: Find a better definition!
+The one in the Blue Guide is more of an explanation with context.
+In the meantime, please read the Blue Guide text.

+> 1. (EUBG-2022)
+>     * The terms ‘standard’, ‘national standard’, ‘European standard’, ‘harmonised standard’ and ‘international standard’ are subject to concrete definitions in Article 2 of Regulation (EU) No 1025/2012.
+>     * Standards are technical specifications and are therefore useful and effective in promoting and disseminating good technical practises and technical solutions.
+>     * Standards are in themselves of voluntary application.
+>     * Harmonised standards are European standards adopted on the basis of a request made by the Commission for the application of Union harmonisation legislation.
+>     * If references of harmonised standards have been published in the Official Journal of the European Union (OJEU), they provide a presumption of conformity with the essential or other legislative requirements they aim to cover.

 ### Procurement ✍️

 > 1. (SCVS-2020, CDXAG-2024) The process of agreeing to terms and acquiring software or services for later use.